 Entrance of the old town.

 The old town is on a slope overlooking the palms.

 Still, you can get a good look at the traditional way to support walls over windows here.

 Above, narrow, traditional windows and a palm-log ceiling.

 Stairs to the roof.

-A building of many windows, old-style and new.
+A building of many windows, some old-style and others new.

 Four dozen stalls.

 There's a scattering of people still in the old town; here, a creative use for palm leaves.